 Initiative - Independence of action refers to the amount of responsibility inherent in a position and the degree of freedom that an incumbent has to initiate or take action to complete the requirements of the position.
 An incumbent is required to foresee activities and decisions to be made, then take the appropriate action(s) to ensure successful outcomes.
-This factor recognizes the established levels of authority which may restrict the incumbent's ability to initiate or take action, e.g., obtaining direction or approval from a supervisor, reliance on established procedures/methods of operation or professional practices/standards, and/or built-in-controls dictated by computer/ management systems.
+This factor recognizes the established levels of authority which may restrict the incumbent's ability to initiate or take action, e.g., obtaining direction or approval from a supervisor, reliance on established procedures/methods of operation or professional practices/standards, and/or built-in-controls dictated by computer/management systems.

-- A) Briefly describe up to three typical job duties/types of decisions that the incumbent is required to perform using their initiative without first having to obtain direction or approval from a supervisor. - a) Implement existing training program created by SCTL to Faculty and/or Staff. - b) Contribute to educational research and educational development projects with SCTL colleagues and provincial partners (e.g., ERCCHRD, CDAG, ETC, etc.). - c) Assess the performance of program participants within an established training program or initiative in order to award confirmation of completion. - B) Briefly describe up to three typical job duties/types of decisions that the incumbent is required to perform which required the direction or approval from a supervisor. - a) Creating a new training initiative/program for the SCTL, seeking financial resources from another department to support a cross-departmental training initiative, or making alterations to a program curriculum within the PPDR department. - b) The incumbent would request approval from the Associate Dean (School of Contemporary Teaching & Learning) before formally pursuing an internally or externally funded research project. - c) Making alterations to an existing SCTL training initiative or program (i.e., Associate Dean of SCTL must approve all curriculum changes prior to implementation.
+- A) Briefly describe up to three typical job duties/types of decisions that the incumbent is required to perform using their initiative without first having to obtain direction or approval from a supervisor. - a) Implement existing training program or workshops created by SCTL to Faculty and/or Staff. - b) Contribute to educational research and educational development projects with SCTL colleagues and provincial partners (e.g., ERCCHRD, CDAG, ETC, etc.) - c) Assess the performance of program participants within an established training program or initiative in order to award confirmation of completion. - B) Briefly describe up to three typical job duties/types of decisions that the incumbent is required to perform which required the direction or approval from a supervisor. - a) Creating a new training initiative or making modifications to an existing program (i.e., Associate Dean, SCTL must approve all curriculum changes prior to implementation) - b) The incumbent would request approval from the Associate Dean (School of Contemporary Teaching & Learning) before formally pursuing an internally or externally funded research project. - c) Initiate a program or initiative that would have SCTL budget implications (i.e., Associate Dean, SCTL must sign-off on all budget requirements for academic programming).